exercism/python/exercises/practice/wordy/.approaches/recursion/content.md

 )

 def answer(question):
-    if not question.startswith( "What is") or "cubed" in question: raise ValueError("unknown operation")
+    if not question.startswith("What is") or "cubed" in question: raise ValueError("unknown operation")

-    question = question.removeprefix( "What is").removesuffix("?").strip()
+    question = question.removeprefix("What is").removesuffix("?").strip()

     if not question:
         raise ValueError("syntax error")

     return calculate(question)

 def calculate(question):
     if DIGITS.fullmatch(question):
         return int(question)

     for operation, pattern in OPERATORS:
-        if match := pattern.match(question):
+        if matches := pattern.match(question):
-            return operation(calculate(match['x']), calculate(match['y'])) # <-- The loop is paused here to make the two recursive calls. raise ValueError("syntax error")
+            return operation(calculate(matches["x"]), calculate(matches["y"])) # <-- The loop is paused here to make the two recursive calls. raise ValueError("syntax error")
 ```

-This solution uses a `tuple` of nested `tuples` containing the operators from `operator` and regex in place of the dictionaries that have been used in the previous approaches.
+This solution uses a `tuple` of nested `tuple`s containing the operators and the regex in place of the dictionaries that have been used in the previous approaches.
-This saves some space, but requires that the nested `tuples` be unpacked as the main `tuple` is iterated over (_note the `for operation, pattern in OPERATORS:` in the `for-loop`_ ) so that operations can be matched to strings in the question.
+This saves some space, but requires that the nested `tuple`s be unpacked as the main `tuple` is iterated over (_note the `for operation, pattern in OPERATORS:` in the `for-loop`_) so that operations can be matched to strings in the question.
 The regex is also more generic than the example above (_anything before and after the operation words is allowed_).

 Recursion is used a bit differently here from the previous variations — the calls are placed [within the `for-loop`][recursion-within-loops].
-Because the regex are more generic, they will match a `digit-operation-digit` trio in a longer question, so the line `return operation(calculate(match['x']), calculate(match['y']))` is effectively splitting a question into parts that can then be worked on in their own stack frames.
+Because the regex are more generic, they will match a `digit-operation-digit` trio in a longer question, so the line `return operation(calculate(matches["x"]), calculate(matches["y"]))` is effectively splitting a question into parts that can then be worked on in their own stack frames.

 For example:

 1. "1 plus -10 multiplied by 13 divided by 2" would match on "1 plus -10" (_group x_) **multiplied by** "13 divided by 2" (_group y_).
-2. This is re-arranged to `mul(calculate("1 plus -10"), calculate("13 divided by 2"))`
+2. This is re-arranged to `mul(calculate("1 plus -10"), calculate("13 divided by 2"))`.
-3. At this point, the loop pauses as the two recursive calls to `calculate()` spawn
+3. At this point, the loop pauses as the two recursive calls to `calculate()` spawn.
 4. The loop runs again — and so do the calls to `calculate()` — until there isn't any match that splits the question or any errors.
 5. One at a time, the numbers are returned from the `calculate()` calls on the stack, until the main `mul(calculate("1 plus -10"), calculate("13 divided by 2"))` is solved, at which point the answer is returned.